 5. There is an honest reading of the last 2,000 years of church history as the gradual expansion and triumph of the gospel of Christ.

-1. There is a failure to appreciate that the gospel of Christ always provokes two responses - one of reception, and one of opposition.
+1. There is a failure to appreciate that the gospel of Christ as it is preached always provokes two responses - on of reception, and one of opposition.
 "The preaching of the gospel and the advance of the kingdom always call forth a counter gospel, a reaction of unbelief and opposition" (Venema, 355).